Monowai (seamount): Composition

 Monowai Seamount has erupted rocks ranging from andesite and basaltic andesite, both mainly around the caldera, to basalt which makes up the bulk of Monowai cone.
 Dredged samples contain phenocrysts of clinopyroxene, olivine, and plagioclase and define a mainly mafic rock suite, which is unusual for a large caldera.
 Ultimately, the magmas originate from partial melting of the mantle wedge beneath the Australian plate and the mixing of water-rich and water-poor melts in a magma chamber.
 Magma evolution processes occurring in the magma chamber at temperatures of 1080–1200 C eventually yielded the andesites from a basaltic parental melt.

 On Mussel Ridge, hydrothermal alteration of rocks has produced several minerals like alunite, amorphous silica, anhydrite, barite, chalcopyrite, cristobalite, magnetite, marcasite, natroalunite, natrojarosite, pyrite, pyrophyllite, smectite, and native sulfur; in some places, the volcanic rocks have been entirely replaced by alteration products.
 Hyaloclastic rocks have also been observed.

 Biology

-The hydrothermal vents on Mussel Ridge features a rich life characterised by anemones, crabs, crustaceans, fish, mussels, polychaetes, shrimps, sponges and tube worms; mussel beds can be so thick that the seafloor disappears below them.
+The hydrothermal vents on Mussel Ridge features a rich life characterised by sea anemones, crabs, crustaceans, fish, mussels, polychaetes, shrimps, sponges and tube worms; mussel beds can be so thick that the seafloor disappears below them.
 Fish and mussels have been observed on Monowai Seamount cone as well and rhizocephalan parasitic barnacles have been found at certain unspecified vents.
 Chemicals exhalated by the Monowai Seamount are used by microbes to produce organic material through a process known as chemosynthesis, and these microbes are a food source for animals.
 Additionally, phytoplankton has been observed to grow after eruptions when the fallout from Monowai Seamount fertilises the waters.